Johnny Moeller

 Years later the Austin Chronicle quoted Clifford Antone (who also helped launch Stevie Ray Vaughan) as saying: "Johnny, nobody can burn like that kid.
 He's got the heart like Stevie had, about the only one I've seen with that kind of heart.
 Johnny's so quiet and bashful, just a sweet kid and sometimes those kids get overlooked."

 By the time Moeller had joined The Fabulous Thunderbirds in mid-2007 he had toured North America, Europe, Australia, and Japan extensively.
-Johnny remains based in Austin, Texas with his wife Shontae Moeller and three children Estella, Calvin, and Lucille Moeller playing local, and regional venues when he is not touring with The Fabulous Thunderbirds.
+Johnny remains based in Austin, Texas with his wife Shontae Moeller and three children Estella, Calvin, and Lucille Moeller and daughter-in-law Makenna Moeller, playing local, and regional venues when he is not touring with The Fabulous Thunderbirds.

 Johnny Moeller is rumored to be the inspiration for one of the characters in Mike Judge's Beavis and Butt-Head cartoon.
 The other character is modeled after Paul Size.